opengeospatial/wfs3hackathon/Agenda.md

 *Participant introduction (90 min, all)*

-* Background
-* What do want to get out of the event?
+* Brief background - What have you worked on that leads to you being here?
-* What do you like most about the current draft and process?
+* Thoughts & visions for WFS 3.0 spec - What do you want geospatial data on the web to do?
-* What are your biggest concerns about the current draft and process?
+* This week - What are you planning to work on this week?
+What kind of help would you welcome from other participants?

 *Forming groups (15 min, Peter, Clemens, all)*